-Dubai’s night life is a great way to get introduced to this famous city – and to get mesmerised in the process.
+Dubai’s night life is a great way to get introduced to this famous city – and to get mesmerized in the process.
 Here are the top things to do in Dubai at night.

 Top Things to do in Dubai at Night

 Drive across Sheikh Zayed Road

 The list of things to do in Dubai at night starts with a drive across the arterial Sheikh Zayed Road.
 Some of the world’s most stunning architecture and some of the country’s most impressive car showrooms line either side, along with residential blocks and commercial enclaves housing busy cafes, spas, stores, showrooms, and restaurants.
 Shopping mall stops include Dubai Mall, Mall of the Emirates, and Ibn Batutta.
 If it sounds like a lot to take in, it simply is, but the road will become almost omniscient as you head someplace or the other.

 Marvel at The Palm, Jumeirah

 While the man-made island in the shape of a palm tree is both pleasing and astonishing, this aspect of Dubai nightlife also makes it a rare experience.
 The sightseeing begins on the Trunk, with its mix of Arabesque apartment blocks and uber luxurious villas.
 Dipping down into a long stretch of under-sea tunnel, the Crescent is where things become a crescendo.
 You will be left agape with the imposing and illuminated facades of the world’s most famous hotel and resort brands, any of which you can visit.
 Dramatic photo stops include the Burj Al Arab and Burj Khalifa illuminated in the distance.